 While you and your crew are exploring the seas in your ship, you will encounter land.
 And where there is land, you can be sure to find people living in encampments, settlements, and even pockets of civilization.

-The locations you encounter can be roughly categorised into forts and settlements.
+The locations you encounter can be roughly categorized into forts and settlements.
 All of them are controlled and run by various local factions.
 Most will allow you to conduct trade and buy supplies if you are on good or at least neutral terms with them.
-The locations are further categorised into different tiers from one to three.
-Higher tiers correlate with the types of resources and level of resistance that can be expected.
-If you are starting out and your vessel’s armour and armaments haven’t been battle tested, you will want to stick with the lower tiers until you and your ship is more capable.
+The locations are further categorized into different tiers from one to fifteen.
+Higher tiers correlate with the types of resources and level of resistance that can be expected and are an indication of the level your ship should be at before you attack such locations.
+If you are starting out and your vessel's armour and armaments haven't been battle tested, you will want to stick with the lower tiers until you are more seasoned.